 Viet's PhD thesis was awarded the Best PhD Paper Award at the Financial Management Association (FMA) European Conference in 2007.
 His recent studies have been nominated various Best Paper Awards at the FMA Annual Meetings (Semi-finalist) and European Conference (Finalist), as well as the European Financial Management Association (EFMA) Conference.
-Viet's research was funded by the UK's Economic and Social Research Council (ESRC) and has appeared in world-leading and reputable finance journals (ABS4*/ABS4/ABS3*), such as the Review of Financial Studies, Journal of Corporate Finance, Journal of Banking and Finance, and Journal of Empirical Finance.
+Viet's research was funded by the UK's Economic and Social Research Council (ESRC) and has appeared in world-leading and reputable finance journals (ABS4*/ABS4/ABS3*), such as the Review of Financial Studies, Journal of Corporate Finance, Journal of Banking and Finance, Journal of Financial Markets, and Journal of Empirical Finance.

 - Cross-sectional Econometrics (Core course unit, MSc.
 Accounting and Finance and MSc.
 Finance).